earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-4/Story-001-dev-kit-kanban-implementation.md

 ## Overview

 Fully align the dev-kit Kanban board, stories, and governance policy with the Kanban framework package.
-This story ensures that `vibe-dev-kit` serves as the **single point of truth (SoT)** for Kanban policies, templates, and governance, which other projects (like `fynd.deals`) can copy and adapt.
+This story ensures that `ai-dev-kit` serves as the **single point of truth (SoT)** for Kanban policies, templates, and governance, which other projects (like `fynd.deals`) can copy and adapt.

 ---

 ## Goal

-Establish `vibe-dev-kit` as the canonical source for Kanban framework policies, templates, and governance.
+Establish `ai-dev-kit` as the canonical source for Kanban framework policies, templates, and governance.
 Ensure that findings from real-world implementations (e.g., `fynd.deals` Epic 15) are captured and refined into reusable framework components.

 ---